uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - Ensuring that all software components, including the path-finding algorithm and web interface, respect intellectual property rights.
 Open-source libraries and tools will be used in compliance with their respective licenses.

 ### 3. Compliance with Local Traffic Laws:
+ - The system will provide route suggestions in line with local traffic regulations, avoiding restricted or prohibited areas.